+• Our Compensation Committee is composed solely of independent directors, and regularly meets in executive session without members of management present.

-- Our Compensation Committee retains an independent compensation consultant to provide it with advice on matters related to executive compensation. - Our Compensation Committee regularly reviews and assesses the potential risks of our compensation policies and practices. - The structure of our executive compensation program includes a mix of cash and equity-based compensation, with an emphasis on performance-based compensation. - The competitiveness of our executive compensation program is assessed by comparison to the compensation programs of peer group companies that are similar to us in terms of industry, annual revenue, and/or other business characteristics. - Our claw-back policy requires the recoupment of certain incentive compensation from our executive officers in the event of a material restatement of the Company's financial results due to fraud or misconduct. - We maintain meaningful stock ownership guidelines for directors and executive officers that promote a long-term stockholder perspective.
+Our Compensation Committee retains an independent compensation consultant to provide it with advice on matters related to executive compensation.

+Our Compensation Committee regularly reviews and assesses the potential risks of our compensation policies and practices.

+The structure of our executive compensation program includes a mix of cash and equity-based compensation, with an emphasis on performance-based compensation.

+The competitiveness of our executive compensation program is assessed by comparison to the compensation programs of peer group companies that are similar to us in terms of industry, annual revenue, and/or other business characteristics.

+• Our claw-back policy requires the recoupment of certain incentive compensation from our executive officers in the event of a material restatement of the Company's financial results due to fraud or misconduct.

+V We maintain meaningful stock ownership guidelines for directors and executive officers that promote a long-term stockholder perspective.